 The Nordic nations are returning to their free-market roots.
 They have learned their lessons through their forays into welfare states or even tentative socialism, and have turned around from a dead end.
 We Americans shouldn’t fall for leftist propaganda and rush into a future that is doomed to failure.

-Jean Chen is originally from China and writes under a pen name in order to protect her family in China.
+Jean Chen is originally from China and writes under a pen name in order to protect her family members there.

 Views expressed in this article are the opinions of the author and do not necessarily reflect the views of The Epoch Times.